porhJ/inverted_pendulum/README.md

 ### Overview of the control
 ![Diagram of LQR control](https://www.mathworks.com/discovery/optimal-control/_jcr_content/mainParsys/columns/daa10959-3b74-4985-b7e9-d12f3dee67b6/image_copy.adapt.full.medium.jpg/1765106504765.jpg "source: https://www.mathworks.com/discovery/optimal-control.html")*the image is from https://www.mathworks.com/discovery/optimal-control.html*

-LQR is an optimal control.
+LQR is an optimal control (optimality is defined with respect to the quadratic cost and the linearized model).
 Unlike pole placement, you don't have to choose stable eigenvalues ($\lambda < 0$), and then solve for K, in LQR, we find the optimal K by choosing characteristic.
 Q and R are penalizing bad performance (error between desired state and the current state) and actuator effort (how aggressive we can command the actuator) respectively.
 I acknowledge that most robotics systems use discrete time system, but in this simulation, I choose to use continuous time system.
 Thus my cost function is
 $$J = \int_{0}^{\infty} (\underline{x}^{T}Q\underline{x} + u^{T}Ru) dt  $$
 and our goal here is to find u such that minimize the cost function.
 From math, $K$ is the optimal gain that results in minimizing the cost function J